isaacreji06/Ecommerce-Follow-Along/README.md

 ## Milestone 23
 - created the checkout button from the cart
 - address selection option is available and once the address is selected the user is diverted to the order confirmation page

+## Milestone 24
+- Created the checkout page